ksantosh464/fy19sehiring/articles/solution-engineering-natd/README.md

 ### **Expectation**

-We expect that you have made a sincere effort in using the cloud service(s) that you select to do the following:
+We expect that you have made a sincere effort in the following:

 - Show your capability to learn Oracle’s cloud services